jftuga/fstat/README.md

 ### Usage
 ```
 fstat: Get info for a list of files across multiple directories
 usage: fstat [options] [filename|or blank for STDIN]
-       filename should contain a list of files
+       (filename should contain a list of files)

-  -D	sort by file modified date, newest first
-  -I	case-insensitive sort by file name, reverse alphabetical order
   -M	add milliseconds to file time stamps
-  -N	sort by file name, reverse alphabetical order
-  -S	sort by file size, descending
   -c	add comma thousands separator to file sizes
-  -d	sort by file modified date
-  -i	case-insensitive sort by file name
+  -f string
+    	use these files instead of from a file or STDIN, can include wildcards
+  -id
+    	include only directories
+  -if
+    	include only files
+  -il
+    	include only symbolic links
   -m	convert file sizes to mebibytes
-  -n	sort by file name
-  -od
-    	only display directories
-  -of
-    	only display files
-  -ol
-    	only display symbolic links
+  -oc
+    	ouput to CSV format
+  -oh
+    	ouput to HTML format
+  -oj
+    	ouput to JSON format
   -q	do not display file errors
+  -sD
+    	sort by file modified date, newest first
+  -sI
+    	sort by file name, ignore case, reverse alphabetical order
+  -sN
+    	sort by file name, reverse alphabetical order
+  -sS
+    	sort by file size, descending
+  -sd
+    	sort by file modified date
+  -si
+    	sort by file name, ignore case
+  -sn
+    	sort by file name
+  -ss
-  -s	sort by file size
+    	sort by file size
   -t	append total file size and file count
   -v	show program version and then exit
 ```